Start on May 19, 2025

 To get started with your homework do the following steps.

-Clone your gitlab repository and enter that directory and copy over the files:
+Clone your git repository and enter that directory and copy over the files:

 mkdir -p rmprefix